 The airline tickets are distributed through the airline's website and through traditional and online travel agencies who use global distribution systems to obtain their fare and inventory data from airlines and reservation call centers located in Phoenix; Kent, Washington; and Boise, Idaho.

-The historic growth for 2015 was fueled by an 8% increase in mainline passenger capacity by new routes, the addition of seats to the existing fleet, and along with the delivery of 10 737-900ERs.
+The historic growth for 2016 was fueled by a 6% increase in mainline passenger capacity by new routes, the addition of seats to the existing fleet, and along with the delivery of 10 737-900ERs.

 Besides focusing on key markets such as Seattle and Los Angeles, another important component of Alaska Air's strategy includes marketing alliances with other airlines for reciprocal frequent flyer mileage credit and codesharing.
 Alaska has relationships with about a dozen major airlines, such as AMR's American Airlines, Air France, Delta Air Lines, and Qantas, as well as two other regional airlines besides SkyWest and Peninsula Air: Era Alaska and Kenmore Air.